suny-downstate-medical-center/netpyne/doc/source/reference.rst

     - *showFig*: Whether to show the figure or not (True|False)

     - Returns figure handles

+.. note:: The *include* argument can have the following value:
+	- 'all': all cells and netstims
+	- 'allCells': only all cells
+	- 'allNetStims': only all NetStims
+	- 120: cell with gid 120
+	- 'L4': all cells or NetStims in population 'L4'
+	- ('L2', 56): cell with relative index 56 from population 'L2'
+	- ('L5', [4,5,6]): cells with relative indices 4,5 and 6 from population 'L5'

 The figure show usage examples for the different analysis functions: